 Heart Disease and Other Circulatory Problems

 - Results from a large NIH-sponsored study suggest that chelation therapy may have modest benefits in some patients with heart disease.
-However, there are still many unanswered questions about chelation therapy, and the current evidence is not sufficient to support its use in everyday medical practice.
+However, the only people who significantly benefited were those who also had diabetes.
+There are still many unanswered questions about chelation therapy, and the current evidence is not sufficient to support its use in everyday medical practice.

-- Studies in people with heart failure have shown that practicing tai chi can relieve some of their sleep problems and improve their mood and quality of life.
+- Studies in people with heart failure have shown that practicing tai chi may relieve some of their sleep problems and improve their mood and quality of life.

 - A study in middle-aged and older adults showed that flaxseed, which is rich in an omega-3 fatty acid called alpha-linolenic acid, may improve some risk factors for heart disease.

 - A study in postmenopausal women indicated that soy protein supplements containing isoflavones did not reduce the buildup of plaque in the arteries.

 - A study that tested three garlic preparations found that none of them reduced levels of low-density lipoprotein cholesterol (the “bad” cholesterol that is associated with an increased risk of heart disease).

 - An NIH-sponsored study showed that practicing yoga reduced fatigue in women who have been treated for breast cancer.

 - Massage therapy may have short-term benefits in relieving pain and improving mood in patients with advanced cancer, according to the results of an NIH-sponsored study.